Sum 41: 2004–2005: Chuck

-In late May 2004, the band traveled to the Democratic Republic of Congo with War Child Canada, a branch of the British charity organization War Child, to document the country's civil war.
-Days after arriving, fighting broke out in Bukavu near the hotel where the band was staying.
+In late May 2004, the band travelled to the Democratic Republic of the Congo with War Child Canada, a branch of the British charity organization War Child, to document the effects of the country's civil war.
+There had been a stoppage in fighting for almost a year and a half, yet days after arriving, fighting broke out in Bukavu near the hotel where the band was staying.
 The band waited for the fighting to die down, but it did not.
 A UN peacekeeper, Charles "Chuck" Pelletier, called for armoured carriers to take the hotel's occupants out of the hot zone.
 After nearly twenty hours, the carriers arrived, and the band and forty other civilians were taken to safety.

-In honor of Pelletier, Sum 41 named its next album Chuck; it was released on October 12, 2004.
+In honour of Pelletier, Sum 41 named its next album Chuck; it was released on October 12, 2004.
 The album charted at number 10 on the Billboard 200 chart.
 It also peaked at number two on the Canadian Albums chart.
 The album received positive reviews, and was certified Platinum in Canada and gold in the United States.

 The first single from the album was "We're All To Blame", which peaked at number 10 on the Alternative Airplay chart.
 It was followed by "Pieces", which reached the top of the charts in Canada.
-The next single was "Some Say", released only in Canada and Japan.
-The last single from the record was "No Reason", released at the same time as "Some Say", but with no music video.
-It was released only in Europe and the US, where it reached number 16 on the Billboard Modern Rock chart.
 In 2004, the band went on a co-headlining North American Tour with Good Charlotte.
 The band joined Mötley Crüe on their Carnival of Sin summer tour as an opening act.

 A documentary of the band's experience in Congo was made into a film called Rocked: Sum 41 in Congo and later aired on MTV.
 War Child released it on DVD on November 29, 2005, in the United States and Canada.
 Following the album's release, the band went on a tour with Good Charlotte until 2006.
 On December 21, 2005, Sum 41 released a live album, Happy Live Surprise, in Japan.
 The CD contained a full concert recorded live in London, Ontario.
 The same CD was released March 7, 2006, in Canada under the name Go Chuck Yourself.
 The band played videos before its set that were deemed "unsuitable for children".
 Controversy arose over some of the videos' violent content.